 The mechanic would hopefully reply, “A Flux Capacitor is not a real thing.
 It’s part of the fictitious time travelling car in the Back to the Future movie.
-Just describe your car’s symptoms and I’ll then use my expertise to identify what needs to be fixed, and provide a cost estimate and timing for you.
+Just describe your car’s symptoms and I’ll then use my expertise to identify what needs to be done, and provide a cost estimate and timing for you.
 By the way, this diagnostic exercise is itself chargeable and the soonest I can take a look for you is Thursday.”

 The RFPs we receive often describe the digital technology the client is currently getting from other vendors, such as websites, online registrations, e-commerce, national database, competition management system and third-party integrations.
 The expectation is that our proposal document will describe how we’ll replace the incumbent vendor.
 The RFP typically fails to identify why the client has decided the incumbent technology is no longer suitable for its needs.
 RFPs deny us the opportunity to go through the discovery process that is necessary to let us use our expertise to identify the real issues and recommend solutions.
-In doing so, RFPs rob the client of the real benefit of our years of experience.
+In doing so, RFPs can rob the client of the real benefit of our years of experience.

 Another failing is that RFPs normally contain many unknowns.
-An example received recently included the requirement for us to deliver a ‘World class CRM’.
+An example received recently stated the requirement for us to deliver a ‘World class CRM’.
 This was a single line item with no further description.
 Although RFP processes normally include a formal opportunity for vendors to ask questions, it could take weeks of communication to clarify the exact requirements of this single line item.
 In the absence of clarity, vendors either make outlandish claims (such as that ‘our CRM can perfectly meet everyone’s every need’), or they pad their pricing or introduce loopholes and caveats to their proposal to protect themselves from the unknowns.

 The other challenge with an RFP is that they carry the risk for the client of being a ‘party that nobody comes to’.
 Let’s pretend that our company has the best solution, best support, and the best price (actually, we don’t need to pretend this, but I’ll say it anyway to avoid argument).
 Now, if our policy is to not respond to RFPs and the client is determined to issue an RFP, then their decision has automatically prevented them from getting the best solution possible.
-Increasingly, the vendors we see responding to RFPs are those who struggle to get business any other way.
+Increasingly, the vendors we see responding to RFPs are those vendors who struggle to get business any other way.

 Another flaw of the RFP process is that it tends to draw too much attention to price.
-As much as we might like to think that clients carefully weigh and balance all aspects of a proposal, the reality is that the price section is almost invariably the first page that you'll turn to.
+As much as we might like to think that clients carefully weigh and balance all aspects of a proposal, the reality is that the price section is almost invariably the first page they'll turn to.
 Knowing this, the vendor that needs the sale the most (ie typically the vendor that is otherwise least successful in the marketplace, and possibly for good reason) sharpens their pencil as much as possible.